It Came to Pass

 Analysis shows significant differences in the use of these past and future phrases among Book of Mormon speakers.
 "It came to pass" is more frequent in the words of speakers who provide a narrative of events, and less frequent in the words of speakers who focus on doctrine and prophecy.
 Both phrases are used by speakers such as Nephi, Mormon, and Isaiah in the Book of Mormon who discuss historical material in addition to doctrine and prophecy.

 However, not all speakers use these phrases, and those who do so do not use them with the same frequency.
 The total absence of "it came to pass" and the preference for "it shall come to pass" in the words of God and heavenly messengers highlights the focus of heaven on future events and the fulfilment of God’s covenants with His people.
 The Book of Mormon was written for our day, and these future events have come, are coming, or will come to pass.
-If we seek the help of the Lord, we can face these events with faith, instead of fear.
+As you read this phrase used for future prophecies, consider how you can seek the help of the Lord and face these events with faith, instead of fear.